-Since 2011, Yarra City Art's projector has been lighting up the Bob Rose Stand at the former home of the Collingwood Football Club.
-In 2016 and 2018 the projector relocated to Peel Street Park in Collingwood for a very popular series of projections over the winter months.
+Since 2011, Council's projector has been lighting up the Bob Rose Stand at the former home of the Collingwood Football Club.
+In 2016, 2018, 2019 and 2020 the projector relocated to Peel Street Park in Collingwood for a very popular series of projections over the winter months.

 The massive, red-brick wall in the park has become a cinematic-screen for large-scale still and moving image artworks which are projected every night after dark, until late.
 In the past few years, City of Yarra has presented a dynamic series of projections at this site by emerging, mid-career and established artists.